Sufficiency is having enough for a life of well-being.

 The question is what IS enough for a life of well-being.
 Everyone is different and we all have different wants and desires but our fundamental needs are very similar.
 Once our fundamental needs are met we have ‘sufficient’.

-The fundamental needs that all people have are: shelter, food and water, clothes and transport.
+The fundamental material needs that all people have are shelter, food and water, clothes and transport.

 Shelter provides privacy, comfort and safety.
 In particular a home keeps us comfortable, warm (or cool) and dry.
 It provides us privacy and safety from others.
 It allows us to do a full variety of individual and family activities.
 It can do all this without being big.

 Home size varies throughout the world.
 The average home in New Zealand is a whopping 209m2 whereas the UK is only 76m2 and Hong Kong is a meagre 45m2.
 In London, minimum sizes have been set for home sizes:

 Presumably a minimum size is a sufficient size.

 - it is cheaper to buy (or build) and maintain